cossacklabs/product-docs/acra/keys/operations/generation.md

 AcraServer and AcraTranslator check this and will refuse to launch if access to the keys is not properly restricted.
 {{< /hint >}}

-If you are running Acra 0.86+ and wish to try the new [key store version 2](../versions/), use `--keystore=v2` option when generating the keys:
+If you are running Acra 0.86+ and wish to try the new [keystore version 2](../versions/), use `--keystore=v2` option when generating the keys:

 ```shell